 Guidebooks Errata Page

-Listed below are some of the main errors that have been discovered in my guidebooks to the Andes.
-This is just a short list of actual mistakes and major changes..
+Listed below are some of the main errors and significant updates that have been discovered in my guidebook to the Andes.
+This is just a short list of actual mistakes and major changes.
 In towns and cities new shops open up and old ones close, and everything gets more expensive - these type of changes will be incorporated in the next editions of the books.
 Basic grammar and spelling mistakes are not listed, unless they interfere with understanding

 The Andes - A Guide for Climbers - 4th edition (Paperback)